ovh/docs/pages/web/domains/redirect_domain_name/guide.en-sg.md

 ### Option 3: invisible redirection to a web address

-With this redirection, you can leave the redirected domain in your browser’s address bar after you have entered it, rather than replacing it with the target domain.<br>
+With this redirection, you can keep the redirected domain in your browser’s address bar after you have entered it, rather than replacing it with the target domain.<br>
 **Warning, this action is not compatible with all sites and affects the SEO of your site.**

 - **Example**: if you redirect `domain1.tld` to `domain2.tld`, `domain1.tld` will appear in the address bar in your browser.